ProbabiliSaaS/docs/bf_commands/pbf.del.md

 title: "PBF.DEL"
 nav_order: 4
 description: >
-    Delete an element from a filter
+    Delete an item from a filter
 parent: "Bloom Filter"
 ---

 # PBF.DEL

-Usage: `PBF.DEL filter element`
+Usage: `PBF.DEL filter item`

-The `PBF.DEL` command delete an element from the filter.
+The `PBF.DEL` command delete an item from the filter.
 If the filter has multiple copies, the oldest copy is removed.

 Example:
 ```